Tony Lloyd: Return to the Commons

-In December 2019, he became the Shadow Secretary of State for Scotland, replacing Lesley Laird.
+In December 2019, Lloyd became the Shadow Secretary of State for Scotland, replacing Lesley Laird.
 Upon Sir Keir Starmer's election as Labour leader in spring 2020, Lloyd was replaced in this post by Ian Murray but continued as Shadow Secretary of State for Northern Ireland.
 Louise Haigh replaced him on an interim basis in April 2020 after he was admitted to hospital with coronavirus.

 Following his discharge from Manchester Royal Infirmary Lloyd stood down from his front bench role to concentrate on his recovery from COVID-19, but vowed to continue his work as a constituency MP.
+Lloyd had spent 25 days in hospital, including 10 days in intensive care.
+Lloyd used his experiences to highlight the "enormous decency of NHS staff who sacrificed themselves for patients" like him, and expressed his hopes that the pandemic will help people to "realise that there’s more to life than the next Amazon package".

-On 15 February 2021, he undertook godparenthood for Darya Chultsova, Belarusian journalist and political prisoner.
+On 15 February 2021, Lloyd undertook godparenthood for Darya Chultsova, Belarusian journalist and political prisoner.

 Lloyd was knighted in the 2021 Birthday Honours for public service.

+His 2024 new year message in the Rochdale Observer, published four days before his death, covered events in Gaza, staff morale in the NHS, climate change and heaped praise on Rochdale’s sixth form colleges.
+In the last weeks before Christmas in the Commons, he spoke on arms exports to Israel, on Rwanda, and his concerns about private renting and the use of pre-payment meters.

+Lloyd participated in an interview recorded by pupils of Falinge Park High School in Rochdale.
+When asked for advice about becoming a politician, Lloyd replied, "Politics is all about people.
+It’s that sense of human solidarity that matters.
+If it’s not about making people’s lives better, then don’t be a politician."

 Personal life

-Lloyd is a supporter of Manchester United.
-He has ambitions to become a beekeeper.